 October 2017: Post-ARKit launch, Cook admits he thinks AR technology for headsets or glasses isn’t yet up to par as far as Apple is concerned.

-February 2018: During Apple’s Q1 earnings call, Cook describes “great excitement” around augmented reality among customers.
+February 2018: During Apple’s Q1 earnings call, Cook described “great excitement” around augmented reality among customers.

-January 2020: Cook tells an audience in Dublin, Ireland that augmented reality “is the next big thing” and that it will “pervade our entire lives.”
-He gives an example of a company using AR and described its potential uses.
+January 2020: Cook tells an audience in Dublin, Ireland, that augmented reality “is the next big thing” and that it will “pervade our entire lives.”
+He gives an example of a company using AR and describes its potential uses.

 Yesterday, I visited a development company called War Ducks … in Dublin – 15 people and they’re staffing up and using AR for games.
 You can imagine, for games it’s incredible but even for our discussion here.
 You and I might be talking about an article and using AR we can pull it up, and can both be looking at the same thing at the same time.